Synobsys/synobsys.github.io/standards/1-Standards.md

 ---
 # {{page.title}}

-The following standards apply to all projects that are carried out under the direction of Synobsys.
+These standards apply to all projects that are carried out under the direction of Synobsys.

 For these standards the [comply or explain] rule applies.
 Deviations from these standards must be documented in an [Architectural Decision Record]